Asics Metaracer review: this is the Nike Vaporfly alternative we have been waiting for!

 Asics Metaracer review: the verdict

-The ASICS Metaracer is a brilliant road running shoe that combines sublime ground contact feel, impact force reduction and dynamic propulsion into one good-looking package.
+The ASICS Metaracer is a brilliant road running shoe that combines sublime ground contact feel, impact force reduction and dynamic propulsion to create the best ASICS running shoe I tested in 2020 (maybe even 2019).

-The FlyteFoam midsole is soft under the heels and let's you steer your feet effectively while the embedded carbon plate at the forefoot pushes you forward as you effortlessly cruise through your long distance races.
+The FlyteFoam midsole is soft under the heels and lets you steer your feet effectively while the embedded carbon plate at the forefoot pushes you forward as you effortlessly cruise through your long distance runs, let it be a race or a tempo run.

 • Buy the ASICS Metaracer directly from ASICS

 The engineered mesh upper is flexible, following the contour of the foot closely and despite the minimal amount of padding involved in these shoes, the Metaracer is comfortable to wear and there is no sign of rubbing anywhere, even after longer distances.
-For the record, I haven't done a marathon-distance in the shoes so please bear that in mind.
+For the record, I haven't done a marathon-distance in the shoes (in one go anyway).

-All this running-goodness comes assembled in an attractive package that involves vivid colours and modern-retro styling, creating a shoe that could possibly be worn outside training hours.
+All this running-goodness comes assembled in an attractive package, with bright colours and a chunky-looking midsole that's further emphasised due to the contrast between the off-white sole and the bright-red upper.

-There won't be too much of those, though, as these shoes are made for running and you will want to run in them as soon as you put them on.
-They might not be cheap but the ASICS Metaracer does worth the price and will delight your feet as well as make you faster on the road.
+These shoes are made for running and you will want to run in them as soon as you put them on.
+They might not be cheap but the ASICS Metaracer is worth the price and will delight your feet as well as make you faster on the road.

 Recommended for: mid-to-long distance runs, tempo runs, race days.